pyston/pyston/README.md

 3. output debian packages are now in `release/<version>/`.
    Inside this directory are also different "portable dir" releases made from the different distibution deb packages.
    Decide on which portable dir to use - the oldest version will run with most dists but will also bundle the oldes libs.

+## Checking for Pyston at runtime

+Our current recommended way to see if your Python code is running on Pyston is to do `hasattr(sys, "pyston_version_info")`.